photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Your app is really terrible, can I tell you how bad it is?

 Please take the time to read this documentation and [determine the cause of your problem](https://docs.photoprism.app/getting-started/troubleshooting/) before opening invalid bug reports, starting a public "shitstorm" or insulting other community members in our chat rooms.
-Aside from being annoying for everyone, it also keeps our team from working on features and improvements that users like you are waiting for.
+Aside from being annoying for everyone, it also keeps our team from working on features and enhancements that users like you are waiting for.
 Visit [photoprism.app/code-of-conduct](https://photoprism.app/code-of-conduct) to learn more.

 !!! info "Professional Users"
     Our Community Edition is designed primarily for small servers and home users.
 Professional users are welcome